-In the late 1940s, Goodman, Quine, [2D] and White [ASUD] wrote a series of papers repudiating the analytic/synthetic distinction.
-Goodman's contribution, 'On Likeness of Meaning' [PP, 221-230], argues that no two terms are synonymous.
+In the late 1940s, Goodman, Quine, and White wrote a series of papers repudiating the analytic/synthetic distinction.
 Discussions of the analytic/synthetic distinction typically concern criteria for sameness of meaning.
 Goodman focuses on differences in meaning.
-If we can understand what makes some coextensive terms differ in meaning, we can understand what it would take for such differences not to obtain.
-Rather than invoke connotations, senses, or other ethereal pseudo-entities to explain such differences, Goodman urges that we consider a wider range of extensions.
-In particular, we should attend to what he calls secondary extensions -- the extensions of compounds containing the terms in question.
+Rather than invoke connotations or senses, he appeals to a wider range of extensions.
+He invokes what he calls secondary extensions-extensions of compounds containing the terms in question.
 Goodman contends that two terms are synonymous just in case they agree in primary extension and in all secondary extensions.
-Although the terms 'unicorn' and 'centaur' have the same (in this case, null) primary extension, because compounds such as 'unicorn picture' and 'centaur picture' differ in extension, the terms 'unicorn' and 'centaur' differ in meaning.
-That these two terms differ in meaning accords with our intuitions.
-But, it turns out, even terms that seem synonymous differ in meaning according to Goodman's criterion.
-Although we might be initially inclined to construe the terms 'spine' and 'backbone' as synonyms, we can readily contrive a spine description that is not a backbone description.
-The phrase 'spine that is not a backbone' is such a description.
-And in general, 'p that is not a p-description but not a p-description.
+Although 'unicorn' and 'centaur' have the same (null) primary extension, because compounds such as 'unicorn picture' and 'centaur picture' differ in extension, 'unicorn' and 'centaur' differ in meaning.
+This fits our intuitions.
+But even seemingly synonymous terms differ in meaning according to Goodman's criterion.
+Although 'spine' and 'backbone' seem synonymous, we can readily contrive a spine description that is not a backbone descriptione.g., 'spine that is not a backbone'.
+In general, 'p that is not a q' is a pdescription but not a q-description.
 Such an all-purpose device for generating differences in meaning might seem illegitimate.
-But even if we exclude its deliverances, pictures, descriptions, and the like that belong to a secondary extension of one but not both of a pair of coextensive terms are ubiquitous.
-This makes it unlikely that two terms will be synonymous.
-The vast majority of the coextensive terms that we might antecedently consider synonymous fail to satisfy Goodman's criterion.
+Even if we exclude its deliverances, pictures, descriptions, and the like that belong to a secondary extension of one but not both of a pair of coextensive terms are ubiquitous.
+The vast majority of seemingly synonymous terms fail to satisfy Goodman's criterion.

-One might wonder whether this result tells against synonymy or against the criterion.
-Although Goodman says little in support of his criterion, its justification is not far to seek.
-If two terms are synonymous, they are intersubstitutable in fiction as well as in fact.
-In that case nothing should count as a description (or picture) of the referent of the one that is not a description (or picture) of the referent of the other.
-So divergence in the classifications of descriptions, pictures, and the like is indicative of divergence in meaning.
+Does this tell against synonymy or against the criterion?
+Although Goodman says little in support of his criterion, its justification is readily found.
+Synonymous terms should be intersubstitutable in fiction as well as in fact.
+Nothing should count as a description (or picture) of the referent of the one that is not a description (or picture) of the referent of the other.
+So divergence in the classifications of descriptions or pictures marks a divergence in meaning.

 Secondary extensions are not just a device for discrediting synonymy.
-They afford the resources for recognizing degrees and kinds of likeness of meaning.
-To do so, we need only limit the secondary extensions we attend Parallel compounds are obtained by appending exactly the same to. sequence of terms to each of several terms.
+They afford resources for recognizing degrees and kinds of likeness of meaning.
+To do so, we limit our focus.
+Parallel compounds are obtained by appending exactly the same sequence of terms to each of several terms.
 If, within a restricted range, all parallel compounds of a pair of coextensive terms are coextensive, the meanings of the coextensive terms agree within that range.
 The terms then may be sufficiently similar in meaning to be intersubstitutable within that range, even if their meanings diverge elsewhere.
-If, for example, within medical discourse, all and only instances of the compound term 'spine representation' are instances of the term 'backbone representation', then the terms 'spine' and 'backbone' may be sufficiently similar in meaning to be intersubstitutable in purely medical contexts.
-If most of the parallel compounds are coextensive, or the most important parallel compounds are coextensive, again there are grounds for deeming terms sufficiently similar in meaning to justify substituting one for the other.
-In place of a rigid, contextindifferent criterion of synonymy then, Goodman provides a flexible, contextsensitive criterion of likeness of meaning.
+If in medical discourse all and only instances of 'spine representation' are instances of 'backbone representation', 'spine' and 'backbone' may be sufficiently similar in meaning to be intersubstitutable in purely medical contexts.
+If most parallel compounds are coextensive, or most important parallel compounds are coextensive, there are grounds for deeming terms sufficiently similar in meaning to justify substituting one for the other.
+In place of a rigid, context-indifferent criterion of synonymy, Goodman provides a flexible, context-sensitive criterion of likeness of meaning.